Gavel: Agent Meets Checklist for Evaluating LLMs on Long-Context Legal Summarization: Conclusion

 \section{Conclusion}

-We present \fwnameRef, a reference-based framework for evaluating long-context legal summarization that improves checklist evaluation with multi-value and support text extraction, and adds residual fact and writing-style evaluation.
-Using \fwnameRef to evaluate 12 frontier LLMs on 2025 legal cases spanning 32K–512K tokens, we find that even the top models achieve only about 50 $S_\text{\fwnameRef}$, showing the difficulty of the task.
-Models perform well on simple single-value items but struggle with multi-value and rare ones.
-To reduce reliance on human summaries, we also explore checklist extraction directly from case documents.
-Our developed \fwnameAgent, when paired with Qwen3, reduces token usage by 36–59\% compared to end-to-end and chunk-by-chunk approaches, while achieving comparable performance.
+We introduce \fwname, which includes \fwnameRef, a reference-based framework for evaluating long-context legal summarization that augments checklist evaluation with residual fact and writing-style evaluation, and \fwnameAgent, an agent scaffold for reference-free evaluation that extracts checklists directly from case documents.
+Using \fwnameRef, we evaluate 12 frontier LLMs on 2025 legal cases spanning 32K--512K tokens.
+We find that current models mainly fail by omitting key information rather than hallucinating, especially as case length increases.
+Models perform well on simple single-value items but struggle with multi-value and rare items.
+To meta-evaluate \fwname, we collect 160 hours of human annotations.
+We find that \fwnameAgent achieves competitive performance while using 36--59\% fewer tokens than end-to-end and chunk-by-chunk approaches.
+Finally, we show that \fwnameAgent extends to the medical domain, achieving the best performance with at least 77\% fewer tokens than baselines.